-As with all vendors, FedEx and UPS want to be paid in a timely manner.
-Since 2003, there has been a 6% UPS late fee penalty.
-Now, there will be a FedEx late fee penalty that matches UPS.
+As with all vendors, FedEx and UPS want to be paid promptly.
+Since 2003, there has been a 6% UPS late fee penalty, and now, there will be a FedEx late fee penalty that matches UPS.
+We are now seeing the implementation of the FedEx late fee charge.

 When do FedEx late fees apply?

 Beginning January 2021, FedEx will begin charging a six percent (6%) late payment fee to non-paying customers.
-Particulars concerning the late fee will be found in the January 2021 FedEx Service Guide.
+The January 2021 FedEx Service Guide will find particulars concerning the late fee.
 The FedEx late fee penalty will be in the Fees and Additional Information part.

 When do UPS late fee penalties apply?